kushalkumar2/frontend/README.md

 # Ck-chv
-An e-commerce platform based on react and tailwindcss
+An e-commerce platform based on react